DarylStark/my_data/docs/source/useful_information/database_string_examples.rst

     postgresql://myusername:mypassword@myserver/mydatabase

-If you want to create the connection using the ``pg8000 ``, you can use the following database string:
+If you want to create the connection using the ``pg8000`` driver, you can use the following database string:

 .. code-block::